DoooReyn/UIListViewTest/README.md

-# UIListViewTest
+# UIListViewTest For Cocos2DX
-An implement of UIListView for loading  large numbers of items.
-By the way, there is a scheme of custom slider bar for UIListView.
+> `UIListViewTest` is an implement of `UIListView` for loading large numbers of items.
+> By the way, there is a scheme of custom *Slider Bar* for UIListView.